carbon-language/carbon-lang/docs/design/generics/terminology.md

 With templates using unconstrained genericity, you may perform any operation in the body of the function, and they will be checked against the specific types used in calls.
-You can still have constraints, but they are optional.
-They will only be used to resolve overloaded calls to the template and provide clearer error messages.
+You can still have constraints, but they are optional in that they could be removed and the function would still have the same capabilities.
+Constraints only affect the caller, which will use them to resolve overloaded calls to the template and provide clearer error messages.

 With generics using constrained genericity, the function body can be checked against the signature at the time of definition.
 Note that it is still perfectly